bonitasoft/bonita-labs-doc/md/prerequisites.md

 | Apple Safari | latest version |

 Notes:
 1. BICI can be executed on Java 8.
-Java 9 and above are not yet supported.
+Java 9 and above are not supported.
 2. All Subscription editions are supported.
 3. Archive must be activated
 4. BICI has its own connection pool to connect to Bonita engine database.
 Ensure database has available connections